ideal-lab5/iris-docs/src/chapter_4.md

 # Assets and Storage
 In Iris, owned content is treated as a unique asset class and access to the content is controlled by ownership of assets minted from the asset class.
-Future plans include building a bridge to allow these assets to be transfered offchain, or to be used in smart contracts.
+Future plans include building a bridge to allow these assets to be transfered cross-chain, or to be used in smart contracts.

 ## The Ticket Asset Class